mVaibhavPrakash/Java-Learning/ThreadPool.md

 This is looking much better now.
 We can see that the 2 tasks start and finish running simultaneously, and the whole process takes around 1 second to complete.

-There are other factory methods that can be used to create thread pools, like Executors.newCachedThreadPool(), which reuses previously used Threads when they're available, and Executors.newScheduledThreadPool(), which schedules commands to run after a given delay.
+There are other factory methods that can be used to create thread pools, like Executors.``newCachedThreadPool()``, which reuses previously used Threads when they're available, and ``Executors.newScheduledThreadPool()``, which schedules commands to run after a given delay.

 For more information about ExecutorService, read our article dedicated to the subject.

 #### Overview of ForkJoinTask

-ForkJoinTask is an abstract class which implements Future, and is capable of running a large number of tasks hosted by a small number of actual threads in ForkJoinPool.
+``ForkJoinTask`` is an abstract class which implements Future, and is capable of running a large number of tasks hosted by a small number of actual threads in ``ForkJoinPool``.

-In this section, we'll quickly cover the main characteristics of ForkJoinPool.
+In this section, we'll quickly cover the main characteristics of ``ForkJoinPool``.
 For a comprehensive guide about the topic, check out our Guide to the Fork/Join Framework in Java.

-The main characteristic of a ForkJoinTask is that it will usually spawn new subtasks as part of the work required to complete its main task.
-It generates new tasks by calling fork(), and it gathers all results with join(), thus the name of the class.
+The main characteristic of a ``ForkJoinTask`` is that it will usually spawn new subtasks as part of the work required to complete its main task.
+It generates new tasks by calling ``fork()``, and it gathers all results with ``join()``, thus the name of the class.

-There are two abstract classes that implement ForkJoinTask: RecursiveTask, which returns a value upon completion, and RecursiveAction, which doesn't return anything.
+There are two abstract classes that implement ``ForkJoinTask``: ``RecursiveTask``, which returns a value upon completion, and RecursiveAction, which doesn't return anything.
 As their names imply, these classes are to be used for recursive tasks, such as file-system navigation or complex mathematical computation.

 Let's expand our previous example to create a class that, given an Integer, will calculate the sum squares for all of its factorial elements.
 So for instance, if we pass the number 4 to our calculator, we should get the result from the sum of 4² + 3² + 2² + 1², which is 30.

-First, we need to create a concrete implementation of RecursiveTask and implement its compute() method.
+First, we need to create a concrete implementation of RecursiveTask and implement its ``compute()`` method.
 This is where we'll write our business logic:

 ```java
 public class FactorialSquareCalculator extends RecursiveTask<Integer> {